 Most online services ask you to trust them with your data.
 They promise not to read your emails, not to share your photos, not to misuse your information.
 These promises are backed by privacy policies and terms of service.
 The company has full access to your data but claims they won't abuse it.

 This model requires tremendous trust.
-You're trusting the company's ethics, their security practices, their resistance to government pressure, their financial stability, and their future ownership.
+You're trusting the company's ethics, their security practices, their resistance to government pressure, and their future ownership.
 If any of these factors change, your privacy can evaporate instantly.

 Zero-Knowledge: Privacy by Impossibility